-Green tides : Description of the event et different types
+Green tides : Description of the phenomenon and different types of events

 Seaweed (or macroalgae) are widely present on rocky shores off the Atlantic coast and English Channel.
 They naturally dominate, by their mass, the biocenosis of coastal substrates by which they also control local biodiversity.
 Due to their position on the nearshore, seaweed biomass is at the forefront of terrestrial pollution running off continental grounds.
 Recognized as particularly sensitive to changes in the quality of coastal waters, certain species can respond by reducing the size of their colonies (belts of large brown algae such as Fucales, or Laminariales), or by proliferating excessively (algal blooms or tides).

 Among these seaweed blooms, green algae tides are the most characteristic, and more particularly those consisting of species from the genus Ulva.
 Depending on the species, this genus has two typical morphologies: a blade shape and a tubular shape more or less branched, flattened or filamentous.
 Commonly, the term “Ulva” is used to designate the Ulvae in blades and the term “Enteromorpha” for the filamentous type Ulva.

 Green tides with drifting ulva

 Green tides are particularly well known in Brittany, whose coasts have been affected for several decades.
 These events involve the proliferation of green seaweed under the morphological blade-type Ulva, (rarely enteromorphic type), directly related to the eutrophication of coastal waters.
 These blooms are called “green tides” since their first appearance on the north coast, in the late 60s-early 70s probably in the same time span of Torrey Canon oil spill in 1967 which occurred in this same area.
 The main specie involved in the green tides are Ulva armoricana and secondarily Ulva rotundata.